yangchris11/samurai/README.md

 SAMURAI is built on top of [SAM 2](https://github.com/facebookresearch/sam2?tab=readme-ov-file) by Meta FAIR.

-The VOT evaluation code is modifed from [VOT Toolkit](https://github.com/votchallenge/toolkit) by Luka Čehovin Zajc.
+The VOT evaluation code is modified from [VOT Toolkit](https://github.com/votchallenge/toolkit) by Luka Čehovin Zajc.

 ## Citation